weekly update

 In my first venture into the entrepreneurial spirit, I saw opportunity in every falling flake—white gold.
 At the ripe age of 7 or 8, this was going to make me rich.
 I put my sled away and got the snow shovel out.
 Down the street we went, the three of us, knocking on doors in search of a “yes, please shovel the walk and driveway (special discount if we did both), and bring the mail in too.”
 We’d get maybe three drives done before we wore out.
 No offense to my sister Sue, but she’d call it a day after a few shovels.
 Some folks just don’t have that “eye of the tiger” capitalist hunger.
 Say what you want, but in 1964, coming home with $3, a candy bar or two in our pockets, and a friendly neighbor’s hot chocolate warming our insides made us feel like the Rockefeller brothers.
 I was destined for greatness.

-I spoke at Westminster Canterbury in VA Beach and the Chesapeake Rotary Club on “How to Be Happy EVERY DAY” in late January.
+Speaking of giving, I recently had the honor of speaking at Westminster Canterbury in VA Beach and the Chesapeake Rotary Club on “How to Be Happy EVERY DAY” in late January.
 Fun-fun-fun ‘til my daddy took my T-bird away (a little Beach Boys for you there).
 The wonderfully nice folks who hosted both events were amazing.
 My second mom, Inez Windley, lives at Westminster and turned 100 four days later.
 Her daughter, my dear friend Janet, hosted a beautiful party at her home, filled with family and friends.

 Finally, my next class, “How to Be Happy EVERY DAY,” will be on March 25 at 6 PM at the Adult Learning Center in VA Beach.
 You can find more info at adultlearning.vbschools.com/programs (my course is on page 33).
 Come join us for fun, insight, and I promise, time flies when you’re there.